pypeit/PypeIt/doc/installing.rst

 * `pyqt5 <https://riverbankcomputing.com/software/pyqt/intro>`_ -- version 5
 * `PySide2 <https://wiki.qt.io/Qt_for_Python>`_ -- version 5

 At least one of those bindings must be installed for the interative GUIs to work.
+DO NOT INSTALL BOTH, as these two packages do not play nicely together.
+We strongly recommend that you go with pyqt5, unless you are attracted to the more flexible licensing that PySide2.
+PySide2 can occasionally cause GUIs to crash because of conflicts with other packages in your environment that use pyqt5.

 Developer-only items
 --------------------